Traversio

 Ask the SSH server to listen remotely, then either accept raw forwarded connections yourself or bridge them back to one local TCP service.

-Instead of making a local port on your machine point at a remote service, you make the SSH server side listen, and incoming remote connections are sent back to your local machine.
+Remote port forwarding creates a listener on the SSH server side, and incoming remote connections are sent back to your local machine.

 This is the classic answer to: